-Sarah Jessica Parker and Matthew Broderick's Unusual Love Story
+Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E!
+Online

 About that very particular pitfall that almost all couples run up against after a long time, "It's very normal to be interested in other people," the actress said.
 "But it doesn't mean you have to follow through."

 Parker and Broderick have weathered their own tough times and been the subject of split speculation—an inevitability in their line of work.
-When they bought their house in Brooklyn, the end was rumored to be nigh, and there were rumors some years ago that Broderick cheated, about which SJP reflected to Harper's Bazaar in 2013, "Yeah, I didn't comment on it."
+When they bought their house in Brooklyn, the end was rumored to be coming, and there were rumors some years ago that Broderick cheated, about which SJP reflected to Harper's Bazaar in 2013, "Yeah, I didn't comment on it."

 Recalling a simpler time when she and her husband were just a couple of young actors trying to do good work, she added, "So when our marriage came up in conversation, it wouldn't occur to us that we were obligated to respond to allegations or gossip.
 You have to be a bit circumspect, but you also have to take up a position, and you have to stick to it."

-More recently, despite convincingly playing a character (she earned another Golden Globe nomination last year) who has experienced the unraveling of a long marriage, Parker sounds blissfully un-jaded in her optimism about marriage's potential for greatness.
+Despite convincingly playing a character who has experienced the unraveling of a long marriage, Parker sounds blissfully un-jaded in her optimism about marriage's potential for greatness.

 She and Broderick don't go everywhere together—they happily do red carpets, but the Met Gala, for instance, is SJP's thing—but they still share the same interests that they did back in the day (art, culture, theater, etc.) and are of course devoted to their three kids.